github/opensource.guide/features/pages/index.md

 ## Next Steps

-Just because we've made some changes into our project doesn't mean we should stop!
-Check out these other guides so we can contribute to other projects or perfect the way we work on our projects:
+Just because you've made some changes into your project doesn't mean you should stop!
+Check out these other guides to learn how to contribute to other projects or perfect the way you work on projects:

 - [GitHub Flow] [1]
 - [Contributing to Open Source] [2]